GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Scale automatically
 - Accessed concurrently by multiple EC2
 - Supports traditional file system permissions
-  - managed with POSIX permissions, which allows you to set access control on a file-by-file and directory-by-directory basis
+  - managed with **POSIX** permissions, which allows you to set access control on a file-by-file and directory-by-directory basis

+## Lifecycle policies

+By default:

+- Transition into IA is set to 30 days since last access
+  - Min: 1 day
+  - Max: 365 days
+- Transition into Archive is set to 90 days since last access
+  - Min: 1 day (depending on Transition into IA's max day)
+  - Max: 365 days
+- Transition into Standard is set to None

 ## EFS Infrequent Access